openpnp/openpnp/CvPipeline.md

 CvPipeline stands for Computer Vision Pipeline and is a suite of classes and utilities in OpenPnP for creating complex computer vision tasks out of small, reusable components.
 CvPipeline is used primarily in [[Bottom Vision]] but will be used more and more throughout the system for computer visions tasks.

+A short video showing some of the capabilities of CvPipeline can be found here: https://www.youtube.com/watch?v=iUEP0bILAU0

 # Components

 The CvPipeline suite includes the CvPipeline and CvStage classes, the CvPipelineEditor GUI component and a number of CvStage implementations that do the actual computer vision work.
 There is also a StandaloneEditor class that can be run directly to work with a new CvPipeline.